-The first level outlines the core knowledge, skills and attitudes for all anaesthetists specialising in pain medicine who may need to be involved with this therapy e.g. as emergency management of a patient with a SCS.
-Whilst it is recognised that not all pain medicine specialists will be directly involved in providing an SCS service, all need to have an understanding of this therapy for eventualities such as the above.
+• The first level outlines the core knowledge, skills and attitudes for all anaesthetists specialising in Pain Medicine who may need to be involved with this therapy e.g. as emergency management of a patient with a SCS.
+Whilst it is recognised that not all Pain Medicine specialists will be directly involved in providing an SCS service, all need to have an understanding of this therapy for eventualities such as the above (see section A and Appendix A, below).